 Given the positive role that franchising can play in the world economy, it is important that legal practitioners have an appropriate understanding of how it is regulated around the globe.
-This book provides an introduction to the basic elements of international franchising and an overview of the way that it is regulated in 37 jurisdictions.
+This book provides an introduction to the basic elements of international franchising and an overview of the way that it is regulated in 29 jurisdictions.

 As will be apparent from the chapters of this book, there continues to be no homogenous approach to the regulation of franchising around the world.
 Some countries specifically regulate particular aspects of the franchising relationship.
 Of these, a number try to ensure an appropriate level of pre-contractual hygiene, while others focus instead on imposing mandatory terms upon the franchise relationship.
 Some do both.
 In certain countries, there is a requirement to register certain documents in a public register.
 Others restrict the manner in which third parties can be involved in helping franchisors meet potential franchisees.
 No two countries regulate franchising in the same way.
-Even those countries that have a well-developed regulatory environment seem unable to resist the temptation to continually develop and change their approaches - as is well illustrated by the recent changes to the Australian regulations.
-The inexorable march towards franchise regulation continues, with countries such as Argentina, which previously had not specifically regulated franchising, adopting franchise-specific laws over the past 12 months.
+Even those countries that have a well-developed regulatory environment seem unable to resist the temptation to continually develop and change their approaches - as was well illustrated by changes to the Australian regulations in the recent past.
+The unstoppable march towards franchise regulation continues, with countries such as Argentina, which previously had not specifically regulated franchising, adopting franchise-specific laws in the past year or so.